VeroArdilaO/VeroArdilaO/README.md

-### Hi there, Welcome to my space, I am ✨ Vero Ardila ✨ a dreamer who loves to learn everyday, thank you for pass here👋
+### Hi there, Welcome to my space, I am ✨ Vero Ardila ✨ a dreamer who loves to learn everyday, thank you to pass here👋

 Here are some ideas to share with you: